 There are multiple conditions that can cause hyperthyroidism.
 The most common cause is an autoimmune condition called Graves’ disease.
 This condition results when TSH receptor antibodies (TSHRAb) stimulate the release of T4 and T3 from the thyroid gland [ 14].
 Other causes of hyperthyroidism are toxic adenoma, thyroiditis, germ cell tumors and iodine loads.
 The latter is underrecognized but important to highlight.
 The contrast used for angiography and computed tomography (CT) is iodine-rich and can provoke the onset of hyperthyroidism in susceptible individuals.
 Similarly, iodine rich drugs such as amiodarone can cause hyperthyroidism.
 The thyroid gland uses the iodine in these iodine-rich preparations for substrate and this drives hormone synthesis.
 Treatment recommendations for hyperthyroidism differ based on the underlying etiology – this will soon be discussed in more detail.

-Clinical features and laboratory findings
+Clinical features and laboratory findings associated with hyperthyroidism

 Hyperthyroidism can be subclinical or overt and the clinical presentation is on a spectrum with severity ranging from asymptomatic disease to thyroid storm.
 In subclinical hyperthyroidism, the TSH level is below the reference range but the T4 an T3 levels remain normal.
 Overt hyperthyroidism denotes a low TSH level and elevated T4 and/or T3 levels and often presents with some combination of gastrointestinal, metabolic, cardiovascular, musculoskeletal, ophthalmologic, and neuropsychiatric symptomatology.